openlibhums/memory-alpha/content/pages/support/article-management/article-galleys.md

 If you are editing JATS-XML yourself, there are things to be cautious with:

-- Delete or modify tag names unless you are certain of the JATS structure.
+- Don't delete or modify tag names unless you are certain of the JATS structure.
-- Remove paired tags (opening without closing, or vice versa).
+- Don't remove paired tags (opening without closing, or vice versa).
-- Change the hierarchical structure of elements.
+- Avoid change the hierarchical structure of elements.
-- Edit special characters or entities (like `&lt;` for `<` or `&amp;` for `&`) unless you understand character encoding.
+- Don't edit special characters or entities (like `&lt;` for `<` or `&amp;` for `&`) unless you understand character encoding.
-- Make structural changes (like adding new sections or figures).
+- Avoid making structural changes (like adding new sections or figures).

 It is recommended to consult your typesetter for the following types of changes to an XML file: